 “The audio, TV and film industries are full of wonderful people.
 My decision to change careers and go and study at SAE was one of the best decisions I've made,” Eastwood says.

 “Work hard and enjoy the learning process, because it never ends.
 Always be willing to learn.
 There’s always room for improvement.”

 Written in Partnership with SAE.
-If you are interested in a career in film, audio or music production, SAE’s Auckland campus is hosting an Open Day on 12 September from 10am-3pm.
-For more information on their course options, click here
+If you are interested in a career in film, audio or music production, find out more about their course options by clicking here.